Kristina01111000/Drws_site/README.md

 	- Finish text of emails (day 3)
 	- Remind him to call support to see if they will remove the constant contact at the bottom of the emails
-	- make a tip of the day for spices and use it as an example, get his feedback to do list email sent on fri 2/17
+	- make a tip of the day for spices and use it as an example, get his feedback